Homogeneous actions on Urysohn spaces: Strongly free actions on the -Urysohn space

 \subsection{Equivariant extension of partial isometries}

 \begin{definition} A $\Gamma$-action by isometries on an $S$-metric space $X$ has the \textbf{extension property} if every finitely supported one-point extension over a finite union of $\Gamma$-orbits is realized in $X$. \end{definition} Let us make a few remarks about this definition.
-First, note that any action with the extension property has infinitely many orbits at distance $1$ from each other because the one point extension $f(x)=1$ is finitely supported.

-Also, if $\Gamma$ is a finite group acting on a metric space which has the extension property, then the action itself has the extension property.
+First, it is clear that the following assertions are equivalent. \begin{itemize} \item $X$ has the extension property. \item The trivial action on $X$ of the trivial group has the extension property. \item The action of any finite group on $X$ has the extension property. \end{itemize}